The Reality of Google Voice: Overview of Features, Costs, and Benefits

 Can I use Google Voice Personal plan for business?

-If you’re running a one-person shop, then you can certainly use Google Voice’s Personal Plan for your business.
+If you’re running a one-person shop, you can certainly use Google Voice’s Personal Plan for your business.
 However, if you have multiple employees or want access to some of Google Voice’s advanced features, you’ll have to purchase a Business Plan.

 Does Google Voice work internationally?